 The deadlift is a versatile movement, allowing you to change weight, repetitions, range of motion, tempo, etc. However, throughout the lifetime of your lifting career, you may want to venture away from the deadlift—perhaps for an injury or the need for novelty—but still want the ability to strengthen the hamstrings, glutes, and back.

-Hamstring-dominant alternatives for the deadlift include the kettlebell swing, glute bridges, cable pull throughs, good mornings, and the reverse hyper.
+Hamstring-dominant alternatives for the deadlift include the kettlebell swing, glute bridges, cable pull-throughs, good mornings, and the reverse hyper.
 Back-dominant alternatives include the bent over row, back extension, and farmer’s carry.

-Sumo Versus Conventional Deadlifts
+Sumo Vs Conventional Deadlifts

-The sumo deadlift is essentially a wide-stance deadlift.
+The sumo deadlift is, essentially, a wide-stance deadlift.
 With feet wide and toes pointed out, arms grip the bar inside of the foot stance and the torso adopts a much more upright position.

 What muscles do sumo deadlifts work?
-The sumo deadlift is popular among powerlifters because it shortens the distance of the bar path, relies more on quadriceps and adductors (in addition to hamstrings), and is typically less taxing on the back.
+The sumo deadlift is popular among powerlifters because it shortens the distance of the bar path, relies more on quadriceps and adductors (in addition to hamstrings), and is (typically) less taxing on the back.

-So when do you pull conventional and when do you do sumo?
+So, when do you pull conventional and when do you do sumo?
 It depends on your individual goals, hip mobility, and hamstring flexibility.

 Common Deadlift Mistakes To Avoid